 It was widely suspected that the LEA did not actually expect the school to succeed, and they arranged a full HMI Inspection in 1990 only six months into my headship.
 Subsequent OfSTED inspections followed in 1995 and 1998.
 These were then very thorough and involved large teams for a full week.
 All were passed with some ease, the 1998 Inspection report was especially strong, delaying the next inspection until 2004, a year after my retirement.
 This was also passed.
 The first and last OfSTED inspection to be failed was in 2007, under my successor, just as the school was being identified for an academisation plan, which would bring ‘Building Schools for the Future’ funding to the LEA.
 Coincidently, the other two schools under the same consideration also got into trouble with OfSTED during the same period.

-In 2002, Alfred Barrow was subjected to major enlargement and refurbishment of facilities driven by its over-subscription and projected future demand for places.
+In 2002, Alfred Barrow was subject to major enlargement and refurbishment of facilities driven by its over-subscription and projected future demand for places.
 This £multi-million investment, together with similar large sums spent on the other Barrow secondary schools, provided an outstanding quality of accommodation for all of the town’s schools in a uniform 11-16 school/Sixth Form College/FE College system that was working very well in terms of progression to employment, Further and Higher Education.
 The new Cumbria LEA was created in 1974.
 In my view it had done a good job in Barrow up to the election of the 1997 Labour government.
 Things then got progressively worse as the usually Labour dominated County Council implemented the Blair education policies.

 The Academisation plan that emerged in 2007, whose Funding Agreement was eventually signed off by Labour Education Secretary Ed Balls, involved the complete demolition of the two other schools for speculative private housing.
 Alfred Barrow only avoided demolition because its main 1888 building is Grade II listed.
 The latest plan is for the site to become an NHS GP-led Health Centre.